In an experiment, researchers performed heart transplants on mice and studied the subsequent effects of music on their alloimmune responses.

 This according to “Auditory stimulation of opera music induced prolongation of murine cardiac allograft survival and maintained generation of regulatory CD4+CD25+ cells” by Masateru Uchiyama, et al. (Journal of cardiothoracic surgery VII/26 ).
 Many thanks to the Improbable Research Blog for sharing this study with us!

-Below, we invite you to improve your own alloimmune responses while contemplating animated party food.
+Below, we invite you to improve your own alloimmune responses to La traviata while contemplating animated party food.